Everything you need to know about Raleigh Supercon

 RALEIGH, N.C.
 (WTVD) --If you love comic books and the world of fantasy, Raleigh Supercon might be for you.

-The three-day festival kicks off Friday at the Convention Center in Downtown Raleigh.
+The three-day festival begins Friday at the Convention Center in Downtown Raleigh.
 It's held each year to celebrate animation, cartoons, video games, cosplay, science fiction, pop culture and all things geek.

 Supercon will have exhibitors, artists, and celebrities in exhibition halls all weekend.